William Shakespeare (American football): "Game of the Century"

 On November 2, 1935, Notre Dame faced the undefeated 1935 Ohio State Buckeyes team in front of a crowd of 81,000 at Ohio Stadium.
-Ohio State was heavily favored in the game and led at half-time by a score of 13–0.
+Ohio State was favored in the game and led at half-time by a score of 13–0.
 The score remained the same at the start of the fourth quarter, but the Irish rallied in the fourth quarter for two touchdowns to narrow Ohio State's lead to 13–12.
 With less than a minute left in the game, Notre Dame's quarterback Andy Pilney ran for a 30-yard gain to the Ohio State 19-yard line.
 Pilney was injured on the play and had to be carried off the field on a stretcher.
 Shakespeare replaced Pilney and threw a pass into the arms of an Ohio State player who intercepted the ball but dropped it before securing possession.
 With the clock running out, the ball was snapped to fullback Jim McKenna, who handed it to Shakespeare on what appeared to be a reverse.
 Shakespeare threw a pass into the endzone, which was caught by Wayne Millner on his knees for an 18–13 win.

 The 1935 Notre Dame-Ohio State match was regarded as one of the greatest comebacks in history of the sport.
 Red Barber, who broadcast the game on radio, later called it "the greatest college football game I ever called."
 In The New York Times, Allison Danzig opened his report on the game by writing, "One of the greatest last-ditch rallies in football history toppled the dreaded Scarlet Scourge of Ohio State from its lofty pinnacle today as 81,000 dumbfounded spectators saw Notre Dame score three touchdowns in less than fifteen minutes to gain an almost miraculous 18–13 victory in jammed Buckeye Stadium."
 Radio announcer Tom Manning added, "I always said Shakespeare had a pair of rosary beads and a bottle of holy water in his back pocket."
 The media picked up stories of the Catholic faithful praying for Notre Dame as they listened to the game on the radio.
 One nun told a reporter of overhearing a colleague in her convent "gamefully bargaining" and eventually "threatening" the Poor Souls and saints for another Notre Dame touchdown.
 The Chicago Tribune later noted the irony that it was a truly ecumenical group that combined for the famed "Hail Mary" pass: "Mazziotti, a Catholic, handed to Shakespeare, a Protestant on a fake reverse.
 Shakespeare passed to End Wayne Millner, a Jewish boy."
 In 1969, as part of the centennial of the first college football game, the Associated Press conducted a poll to select the "game of the century", and the 1935 Notre Dame-Ohio State game was chosen as the best game in the first 100 years of college football.